athomasoriginal/reveng-edge/README.md

 ## Introduction

-For newcomers to Clojure, one of the big questions is "How do I build a web app?".
+For newcomers to Clojure, a common question is "How do I build a web app?".
 In Clojure, there are no frameworks like Django, Rails or Express.
 There are libraries which you piece together.
 Okay, so which libraries should I use and when?
 What are the best practices?
 How should I organize my code?

 In answer to this, [Juxt](https://juxt.pro/index.html) created [Edge](https://github.com/juxt/edge).
 Edge is an example web app meant to show new Clojure developers what a modern, production ready Clojure app looks like.
-It illustrates:
+It show what the following would look like:

 - Web Server
-- Web Server + Reloaded Workflow
+- Web Server + Reloaded Workflow (Modern Clojure Development Workflow)
 - Web Server + REST API
 - Web Server + Graphql API
 - Web Server + DB
 - Web Server + authentication
-- Web App - SSR
+- web server + SSR Templates
-- Web App - SPA
+- web server + SPA
-- Event Systems
+- web server + Event Systems
-- Modern Clojure Development Workflow

 This is a great learning tool.
-But this learning tool also has a lot going on.
+But there is also a lot going on.
 For example, what if you only want to create a SPA?
 You need a server and some HTML.
 Do you really need everything else?
 Okay, so what, at a minimum do I need?

 **What this is**